imixs/imixs-office-workflow/README.md

  * Business Rules
  * Forms & Descriptions

-Imixs-Office-Workflow defines a set of [Standardforms](doc/modeling/STANDARD_FORMS.md) which can be used within a model description.
+Imixs-Office-Workflow defines a set of [Standard Forms](doc/modeling/STANDARD_FORMS.md) which can be used within a model description.
 With the [Custom Forms](doc/modeling/CUSTOM_FORMS.md) you can build your own form element.